stripe/stripe-magento2-releases/app-builder/docs/README.md

 ## Add Stripe to your EDS storefront

-You can add the Stripe payment method at the checkout page of your EDS storefront by utilizing a pre-build EDS block, which includes all functionality needed to render the payment form, collect the payment and place the order.
+You can add the Stripe payment method at the checkout page of your EDS storefront by utilizing a pre-built EDS block, which includes all functionality needed to render the payment form, collect the payment and place the order.

-You can find this EDS block inside the source code of the downloaded code, that you downloaded from the marketplace while installing the app.
-The EDS block is located under `blocks/stripe-payment/`, and instructions on how to integrate it with your EDS storefront can be found inside `blocks/stripe-payment/README.md`.
+You can find this EDS block at [https://github.com/stripe/stripe-magento2-releases/tree/master/app-builder/blocks/stripe-payment](https://github.com/stripe/stripe-magento2-releases/tree/master/app-builder/blocks/stripe-payment).
+Instructions on how to integrate it with your EDS storefront can be found inside the [README.md](https://github.com/stripe/stripe-magento2-releases/tree/master/app-builder/blocks/stripe-payment/README.md) file at the same location.